Government Fund Accounting Guide

 How to run GASB fund accounting in BizBooks Pro — from setting up your government entity and its funds through producing the fund-level statements and Budget vs Actual reports your board and auditor expect.

 Requires a Government Edition license: Fund structure, GASB 54 classifications, and the government report suite activate on the Government Pro tier.
-The 30-day free trial includes the full Government Edition feature set.
+Encumbrance accounting, the budgetary GL, and government-wide statements require Government Enterprise.
+The 30-day free trial includes everything.

 Who Government Edition Is For